 Like just about everything else these days, change is multi-platform.
 If Kotter’s penguins found it tough to shift from one single melting iceberg, then how do we respond to a world where all the icebergs are melting at once, quite literally?

 Today’s businesses need to seek out change, to thrive on it, and we have to constantly out-innovate our competitors.
-This is why today’s businesses need to manage change on two levels: by modernizing change programs and creating cultures of change.
+This is why today’s businesses need to manage a change management process on two levels: by modernizing change programs and creating cultures of change.

 Modernizing Change Programs